cloudtruth/terraform-provider-cloudtruth/docs/resources/parameter.md

 ### Required

-- `name` (String) The name of the CloudTruth Parameter
+- `name` (String) The name of the CloudTruth Parameter, unique per project

 ### Optional

 - `description` (String) Description of the CloudTruth Parameter
-- `dynamic` (Boolean) Whether or not to evaluate the Parameter's value (incompatible with secret parameters)
+- `dynamic` (Boolean) Whether or not to evaluate/interpolate the Parameter's value (incompatible with secret parameters)
 - `environment` (String) The CloudTruth environment where the Parameter's value is defined.
-Defaults to empty string
+Defaults to the 'default' environment
 - `external` (Boolean) Whether or not the value is external, defaults to false
-- `filter` (String) An optional filter (path/query) used only with external parameters
+- `filter` (String) An optional filter (path/query), optional and used only with external parameters
-- `location` (String) The location of the secret value, required for external parameters, otherwise optional
+- `location` (String) The location of the secret value, required for external parameters
 - `project` (String) The CloudTruth project where the Parameter is defined
-- `secret` (Boolean) Whether or not the Parameter is a secret, defaults to false/non-secret
+- `secret` (Boolean) Whether or not the Parameter is a secret, defaults to false (non-secret)
-- `value` (String) The value of the CloudTruth Parameter, specific to an environment (which can be overridden/inherited)
+- `value` (String) The value of the CloudTruth Parameter, specific to an environment (can be overridden/inherited relative to other environments)

 ### Read-Only